-Members of her superbly trained hybrid wolf-huskies team know no limits.
-They fly around the arena giving children a wild wheeled-sled ride that they will remember for a life time; they jump rope; go through complicated dramas; they line up to take turns leaping astride her beautiful palomino pony performing on the lunge-line and then, with both pony and “wolf dog” instincts under Joan’s compete control, the remarkable performance ends with four big wolf-huskies balancing simultaneously astride the galloping pony!
+Members of her superbly trained hybrid wolf-huskies team fly around the arena giving children a wild wheeled-sled ride they will remember for a life time!
+The dogs jump rope; go through complicated dramas; line up to take turns leaping astride Joan's palomino pony, and then, with both pony and “wolf dog” instincts under Joan’s compete control, the remarkable performance ends with four big wolf-huskies balancing simultaneously astride the galloping pony!

-She has trained the Dromedary camel "Randy".
-Not afraid to tackle the impossible, she also turned a baboon (said to be un-trainable) into "Josh", the well behaved “kid” in western duds.
+After training a Dromedary camel "Randy" to perform, Joan she tackled the impossible, turning a fierce baboon (said to be un-trainable) into "Josh", the well behaved “kid” who made vet trips and guest appearances dressed in his western duds.

-Joan has worked with buffalo and trained a Watusi-cross steer to saddle, but she is best remembered as the supreme “bull rider” for her act with a Brahma bull under saddle.
-The Grand Finale of her act was to exit the arena by jumping the thundering bull into the bed of a moving truck!
+Joan has worked with buffalo and trained a Watusi-cross steer to saddle but she is best remembered as the supreme “bull rider” for her rodeo and horse show act with a Brahma bull under saddle.

 We show these photos in sequence because seeing is believing.
-We followed Ronalder's weeks of progress with this horse, from skittish and understandably frightened of the strange things she asked him to approach to his finale calm acceptance of the empty wheelchair.
+We followed Ronalder's weeks of progress with this horse, from skittish and understandably frightened of the strange things she asked him to approach, to his calm acceptance of the wheelchair.

 When the horse slowly and carefully sat up, then stood up, it truly seemed like a miracle to his rider.
 Even the photographer was moved to tears as the rider bubbled "Oh My God, I just went from no legs to four legs!"

-Joan Ronalder is indeed a multi-species trainer with an uncanny ability to communicate with animals.
-TheDogPlace.org is honored to have her talk with us!
+Joan Ronalder has an uncanny ability to communicate with animals and TheDogPlace.org is honored to have her talk with us!